 The training on "Free, Prior, Informed Consent for Good Governance"

-The principle of FPIC was initially widely used under climate related negotiation especially in the context of safeguards for REDD+.
-However, in recent times, FPIC has also been used as a safeguard for any development intervention including that of forestry and forestry – related activities including timber, oil palm, and infrastructure and dam construction.
-Any or all of these initiatives has the potential to result in negative repercussions to the communities directly affected by them.
-These repercussions could include loss of land, security of tenure and homes, livelihoods, rights of expression and participation in decision making processes.
+FPIC was initially used under climate-related negotiations, especially in the context of safeguards for REDD+.
+However, in recent times, FPIC has also been used for development projects associated with forestry or forest-related activities.
+This includes timber, oil palm, infrastructure development and dam construction.
+Communities directly affected by these projects may see negative repercussions like the loss of land, tenure and livelihoods or weakened rights of expression and participation in the decision making process.

-The training was conducted for four days, including one day field visit to Ban Yai Nachalern, Sangthong District, Vientiane Province.
-The training was facilitated by RECOFTC (Lao Country Program and Regional office from Thailand) and Lao Biodiversity Association
+The July training was held over four days and included a one-day field visit to Ban Yai Nachalern, Sangthong District, Vientiane Province.
+RECOFTC’s Lao Country Program and Regional Office facilitated the training with Lao Biodiversity Association.

-It has been proposed that the promotion of FPIC could lead towards better forest governance and respecting the rights of various marginalized actors.
+The promotion of FPIC may lead to improved forest governance and respect for the rights of various marginalized actors.
 Furthermore, FPIC has also become a standard that is encouraged for businesses whose operations could have a direct effect on local and indigenous communities in the region.
 In forest-related initiatives such as REDD+ and FLEGT, FPIC is slowly becoming the standard procedure to ensure good governance.
-FPIC can be one form of legal measure or tools that is recognized as not just an obligation but also an effective way to safeguard governance.
+FPIC can be one legal measure that is recognized as, not just an obligation, but also as an effective way to safeguard governance.